vjeanty02/vjeanty02/README.md

 - 👯 I’m looking to collaborate on open source projects related to web optimization or e-commerce.
 - 🤔 I’m looking for help with SEO techniques.
 - 💬 Ask me about web development or programming languages (HTML/CSS/JS)
-- 📫 How to reach me: vjeanty02@gmail.com or @vjeanty02 on GitHub and Twitter.
+- 📫 How to reach me: vjeanty02@gmail.com or @vjeanty02 on LinkedIn and Twitter.
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I love playing board games and watching Japanese anime.